Jonathan Krause (American football)

-Jonathan Alexander Krause (born January 18, 1992) is an American former professional football wide receiver and coach who is an offensive assistant for the Miami Dolphins of the National Football League (NFL).
+Jonathan Alexander Krause (born January 18, 1992) is an American former professional football wide receiver and coach who is the assistant wide receivers coach for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Vanderbilt Commodores and attended South Gwinnett High School in Snellville, Georgia.
 He has played for the Cleveland Browns, New England Patriots, Philadelphia Eagles, Tampa Bay Buccaneers, and Tennessee Titans.

 College career

 Part of Coach Bobby Johnson’s final recruiting class at Vanderbilt, Krause was a versatile offensive option for the Commodores.
 He finished his career with 98 receptions for 1,197 yards.
 He also scored two rushing touchdowns.

 As a senior, Krause enjoyed a career year for the Commodores, bringing tremendous productivity to the receiving corps paced by fellow senior and All-SEC wide receiver Jordan Matthews.
 He started 11 of 13 games at wide receiver, setting new single-season career highs in virtually every statistical category, including 42 catches, 714 receiving yards and three TDs.
 Recorded two catches on the game winning drive against Tennessee in the regular season finale.
 Krause ranked seventh in the SEC with a 64.9-yard receiving average per game.

 Serving as the team’s primary punt returner for most of his time in Nashville, Krause tallied a pair of return touchdowns in 2012 which included an 83 yard return at Wake Forest.